 Our first host George, picked us up at the airport.
 He owns a beautiful apartment in the heart of the city, that has a library stocked with books donated by guests from across the world, and a fridge stocked with the most delectable home-made wine.
 George abandoned his car on the charming cobblestoned alley outside his house, stuck a post-it with his number scribbled on the windshield, and spent the afternoon chatting with us about Tbilisi, and what we should see.

-That evening, he dropped us off at what looked like a dimly lit garage door, painted with a pleasing scene – a large table, creaking under the weight of food, and a small group of people gathered around it in anticipation.
+That evening, he dropped us off at a dimly lit garage door, painted with a pleasing scene – a large table, creaking under the weight of food, and a small group of people gathered around it in anticipation.

 For a little post-dinner drink, walk to Fabrika.
 Once a soviet sewing factory, Fabrika is now an enormous open, vibrant, graffiti splattered space, lined with some very eclectic stores and bars.
 Grab a drink and make yourself comfortable on the wooden crates in the atrium, as an interesting crowd of students and late-night office workers ebbs and flows.

 Our second host, Davitt, drew for us a walking map of Tbilisi’s famous entrance-ways.
 This is apparently a thing to do – barge into ancient, crumbling residential buildings, to admire beautifully carved foyers and stunning stairways.
-This is reminiscent of what a Karan Johar movie would look like, if set in the B&W 60s in Russia.
 If you’ve spent many a summer running around dilapidated buildings in India, this may not seem like much of an attraction, but you must participate, to experience a very different flavour of the same dish, and the warmth of the residents of these buildings, who welcome your intrusion.